 Introduction

 The Production Grid Interoperability Working Group identified a number of execution management use cases and requirements in GFD.180.
-A number of ways to meet these requirements have been extensively discussed.
-They fall into two categories: 1) define a new set of specifications fromscratch to meet the requirements, and 2), profile and minimally extend existing specifications to meet the requirements.
+The group discussed a number of ways to meet these requirements.
+These approaches fall into two categories: 1) define an entirely new set of specificationsto meet the requirements, or 2) profile and minimally extend existing specifications to meet the requirements.

-The BDP is a part of the second approach, profiling and extending existing specifications to meet the requirement.
-It combines, extends, and profiles five existing specifications to meet the PGI requirements: WS Addressing EndPoint References,OGSA Basic Execution Services (OGSA_BES, or BES) [GFD.108],RNS 1.1 OGSA-WSRF Basic Profile 1.0 [GFD.172],WS-Iterator 1.0 [GFD.188], and OGSA-ByteIO WSRF Basic Profile 1.0 [GFD.98].
+The BDP is a part of the second approach; it profiles and extends existing specifications to meet the requirements.
+It combines, extends, and profiles five existing specifications to meet the PGI requirements: WS Addressing EndPoint References;OGSA Basic Execution Services (OGSA_BES, or BES) [GFD.108];RNS 1.1 OGSA-WSRF Basic Profile 1.0 [GFD.172];WS-Iterator 1.0 [GFD.188]; and OGSA-ByteIO WSRF Basic Profile 1.0 [GFD.98].

-Profiled JSDL extensions and their corresponding additions to BES factory attributes include: incorporation of GLUE2 [] compute resource properties,arbitrary name/value pair matching parameters,additional file system types, and richer file staging options.
-The profiled BES extensions include a substate model with a set of “Held” substates and pre-and-post-processing substates, a “ResumeActivities”porttype, and clarified JSDL mechanism to subscribe to notifications.
+Profiled JSDL extensions and their corresponding additions to BES factory attributes include: 1) incorporation of GLUE2 [] compute resource properties;2) arbitrary name/value pair matching parameters;3) additional file system types; and 4) richer file staging options.
+The profiled BES extensions include a substate model with a set of “Held” substates and pre-and-post-processing substates, a ResumeActivities porttype, and clarified JSDL mechanism to subscribe to notifications.

-The document is organized as follows,section 2 discusses notational conventions, section 3 describes the BES state model profile, section 4 details the JSDL extensions, section 5 details the BES factory attributes extensions and the single additional “ResumeActivities”porttype.
+The document is organized as follows.Section 2 discusses notational conventions; section 3 describes the BES state model profile; section 4 details the JSDL extensions; section 5 details the BES factory attributes extensions and the single additional ResumeActivitiesporttype.

 Notational Conventions